-Immigration), 2010 FC 838 at paragraph 28.
+- [46] As demonstrated by the CAIPS notes, the officer considered this response, but found it not credible since the application form clearly stated that language results were attached and that form was signed by the applicants.
+The Court finds that it was reasonably open to the officer to reach this conclusion, faced with no more than the bald assertion by the applicants that they were duped.
+The applicants provided no supporting evidence of their claim to have been innocent in the misrepresentation, and the officer is not required to make further inquiries if the applicants' response to the Fairness Letter was deficient: Pan v Canada (Minister of Citizenship and Immigration), 2010 FC 838 at paragraph 28.
 As stated by Justice Crampton (as he then was), "To impose such an obligation on a visa officer would be akin to requiring a visa officer to give advance notice of a negative decision, an obligation that has been expressly rejected.
-(Ahmed v.
-Canada (Minister of Citizenship and Immigration), [1997] F.C.J.
-No. 940 (QL); Sharma, above)" (ibid at paragraph 28).
-There is no further entitlement to now try again to prove that they were defrauded and therefore should not be found inadmissible.

-- The applicants seek to rely on the decision in Doe v Canada (Citizenship and Immigration), 2010 FC 284 at paragraph 28, for the proposition that the negligence of counsel (or in this case, fraudulence of a consultant) should not cause an applicant who has acted with care to suffer.
+(Ahmed v Canada (Minister of Citizenship and Immigration), [1997] FCJ No 940 (QL); Sharma, above)" (ibid at paragraph 28).
+There is no further entitlement to now try again to prove that they were defrauded and therefore should not be found inadmissible. - [47] The applicants seek to rely on the decision in Doe v Canada (Citizenship and Immigration), 2010 FC 284 at paragraph 28, for the proposition that the negligence of counsel (or in this case, fraudulence of a consultant) should not cause an applicant who has acted with care to suffer.
 However, as already discussed, the applicants in this case did not act with care-they failed to take responsibility for the contents of their application, and review it before it was submitted.
-Similarly, I do not accept that the applicants could reasonably not have realized that they needed to sign their applications.
-Virtually all applications of any import require signatures, and a cursory glance at the application form would have revealed a signature line.
-It is an applicant's responsibility to verify the accuracy and completeness of the required information before signing it.
+An applicant has to verify the accuracy and completeness of the required information before signing it.
 It is not sufficient to not exercise diligence and then plead ignorance when caught.
-Therefore, the applicants cannot rely on the reasoning from this case to claim a defence to the finding of misrepresentation. - [47] Furthermore, it seems to me that when a consultant, like in the present case, provides information that does not coincide with the instructions provided with an application, an applicant should be alerted to the possibility that the consultant's advice may not be accurate and should inquire with officials to make sure that what the consultant said was accurate.
+Therefore, the applicants cannot rely on the reasoning from this case to claim a defence to the finding of misrepresentation.